StefanNede/StefanNede/README.md

 Web + App development
 - 🌱 I’m currently learning ...
 React + React Native
-- ❤️ Favourite languages ...
+- ❤️ Favourite language ...
-Typescript + SCSS
+Typescript

 <!---
 StefanNede/StefanNede is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.